dheeraj25406/fashion-retrieval-glance/README.md

 Without reranking, FAISS returns images purely based on embedding similarity.
 In practice this may retrieve visually similar clothing that differs in color or garment type.
 The attribute-aware reranker promotes candidates matching explicit query constraints (e.g. color and garment category), leading to more precise top-ranked results.

+Also, OpenCLIP embeddings are L2-normalized before indexing.
+Therefore FAISS inner-product scores are cosine similarities ranging approximately from -1 to 1.
+For real-world retrieval tasks, scores between 0.2 and 0.4 are common and are primarily useful for ranking rather than absolute confidence.

 ---

 ## Limitations